kumakyoo42/OmaLibJava/README.md

 complex example, showing how to create a map.
 The map is written as an eps-file to stdout.

+* [Types.java](examples/Types.java) prints some information about the types used to build an Oma file.

 ## Known bugs

 There are no known bugs.